 The chemical composition of LDL makes these particles susceptible to oxidation, and atherogenic modifications exacerbate this vulnerability.
-The polyunsaturated acyl chains of CE, phospholipids and TG are vulnerable to oxidative stress (48).
+The polyunsaturated acyl chains of CE, phospholipids, and TG are vulnerable to oxidative stress (48).
 Most evidence suggests that oxidative modification in LDL plays a vital role in the onset of diabetes and the pathogenesis of atherosclerosis (49).
-However, previous studies hit the limitation of evaluating oxidation of LDL particles only indirectly through the analysis of serum autoantibodies against oxidized LDL (50, 51), which does not reflect the overall extent of oxidative damage.
+However, previous studies hint at the limitation of evaluating LDL particle oxidation indirectly through the analysis of serum autoantibodies against oxidized LDL (50, 51), which does not reflect the overall extent of oxidative damage.
 The LDL oxidation process will be described in the paragraphs below.

-LDL oxidation occurs in two main pathways.
-Initially, oxidative changes in LDL lipids can result in the absence or slight change of apoB100, known as MM-LDL, preserving its function of LDLR ligand.
+LDL oxidation occurs via two main pathways.
+Initially, oxidative changes in LDL lipids can result in the absence of, or a slight change to apoB100, known as MM-LDL, preserving its function as an LDLR ligand.
 This modified lipoprotein does not bind to scavenger receptors (6), has a slight negative charge, activates anti-apoptotic signaling, and induces endothelial cells to express tissue factors and chemokines (52).
 Subsequently, LDL lipids are oxidized and become cytotoxic and pro-apoptotic (52).
-Inflammatory signaling pathways are activated, leading to inflammatory cell recruitment and further LDL modification.
+This activates inflammatory signaling pathways, leading to inflammatory cell recruitment and further LDL modification.
 Importantly, continuous oxidation of LDL causes modification of apo-B100.
-After the oxidation process is complete, Ox-LDL loses its affinity for LDLR and binds to scavenger receptors (SRs) (18), such as SR-A1, CD36, LOX-1, SREC, SR-PSOX and CD68 (53).
-This phenomenon results in the formation of cholesterol-loaded foam cells via PI-3K/protein kinase B (Akt)-dependent mechanisms (52), but can be upregulated via JNK, Wnt and NF-B signaling (54).
+After the oxidation process is complete, Ox-LDL lose their affinity for LDLR and bind to scavenger receptors (SRs) (18), such as SR-A1, CD36, LOX-1, SREC, SR-PSOX, and CD68 (53).
+This phenomenon results in the formation of cholesterol-loaded foam cells via PI-3K/protein kinase B (Akt)-dependent mechanisms (52), but can be upregulated via JNK, Wnt, and NF-B signaling (54).
 As lesions advance, a necrotic nucleus is formed in atheromatous lesions (44).

 Particles of Ox-LDL also interact with beta2-glycoprotein I (β2GPI), promoting the formation of the Ox-LDL/β2GPI complex as a putative autoantigen in autoimmune-mediated atherosclerotic vascular disease (55).
 C-reactive protein (CRP), an acute phase protein and predictor of cardiovascular risk (56), is associated with the complex.
-CRP/Ox-LDL/β2GPI complexes were found in the serum of patients with T2DM and atherosclerosis, suggesting a crosstalk between arterial inflammation, hyperglycemia, and hypercholesterolemia (55).
+CRP/Ox-LDL/β2GPI complexes were found in the serum of patients with T2DM and atherosclerosis, suggesting crosstalk between arterial inflammation, hyperglycemia, and hypercholesterolemia (55).

-Several studies have revealed that Ox-LDL represents a potent regulator of macrophage gene expression (57) involved in the inflammatory response, including those encoding tumor necrosis factor (TNF)-α, the interleukins -1α, -1β, -6, and Platelet Derived Growth Factor (PDGF) (49).
+Several studies have revealed that Ox-LDL represent a potent regulator of macrophage gene expression (57) involved in the inflammatory response, including those encoding tumor necrosis factor (TNF)-α, the interleukins -1α, -1β, -6, and platelet-derived growth factor (PDGF) (49).
 Moreover, the oxidized lipoprotein activates peroxisome proliferator-activated receptor γ (PPAR-γ)-dependent transcription through a signaling mechanism involving scanning receptor-mediated cell uptake (58).
 Two oxidized metabolites of linoleic acid (9-HODE and 13-HODE) can bind and activate PPAR-γ, functioning as pathological endogenous ligands (59).
 Consequently, these oxidized metabolites act by regulating the expression of the gene on macrophages during atherogenesis.
-Both free and esterified HODE metabolites are increased by 49% in the LDL of diabetic patients, reflecting free radical peroxidation of 18: 2 n-6, and were in line with the decrease of 18: 2 n-6 in lipid-rich classes in polyunsaturated fatty acids (PUFA), CE and phosphatidylcholines.
-Furthermore, lipid peroxidation in LDL in diabetic patients is twice higher than in healthy patients (60).
+Both free and esterified HODE metabolites are increased by 49% in the LDL of diabetic patients, reflecting free radical peroxidation of 18: 2 n-6, in line with the decrease of 18: 2 n-6 in lipid-rich classes in polyunsaturated fatty acids (PUFA), CE, and phosphatidylcholines.
+Furthermore, lipid peroxidation in LDL in diabetic patients is twice as high as that in healthy patients (60).
 In that regard, LDL susceptibility to oxidation is shown to be greater in hyperglycemia, as a positive correlation between Ox-LDL and glycated hemoglobin (HbA1c) concentrations in diabetics has been demonstrated (48).